Life Science

 Associate Professor Kodama, Koichi Organic material chemistry Development of functional organic crystals based on the chemistry of molecular assemblies and crystal engineering based on organic chemistry and supramolecular chemistry.
 Especially, the research with the aim of the elucidation of chiral recognition mechanism of the asymmetric molecule is carried out.
 Applied Chemistry

-Associate Professor Suzuki, Miho Biomolecule function Development of live imaging tools, bioprobes for cellular signal transduction and dynamics and traceable drug delivery systems based on molecular biology and biochemical physics.
-Study on biological processes and exploitation of theranostics system with developed tools Functional Materials Science
+Associate Professor Suzuki, Miho Biomolecule function Development of live imaging system for cellular signal transductions and dynamics analysis and traceable drug delivery system (DDS) for theranostics, based on molecular biology and biophysical chemistry Applied Chemistry

 Professor (RIKEN) Sodeoka, Mikiko Functional molecular analysis Organic synthetic chemistry, chemical biology: The development of new reactions and methodologies for the efficient synthesis of bioactive substances, the creation of new bioactive compounds, and the study of biological chemistry using synthesized compounds.
 Chemistry